Noise-Induced Equalization in quantum learning models: Introduction

 Among the different origins of BPs, noise stands out due to its distinctive nature.
 A recent study~\cite{garciamartin2023effects} explores the impact of noise on overparametrization~\cite{kiani2020learning,haug2021capacity,Larocca2023theory}, providing valuable insights into how a considerable amount of realistic noise can induce BPs.
 In essence, noise induces an exponential suppression of the model's ability to explore the Hilbert space, thus severely limiting its expressivity.
-This phenomenon can be analyzed through the Quantum Fisher Information Matrix (QFIM)~\cite{liu2014fidelity, liu2020fisher, meyer2021fisher, pezze2025advancesmultiparameterquantumsensing, scandi2023quantum}, whose rank determines the number of meaningful directions in parameter space that are accessible for optimization~\cite{haug2021capacity,Larocca2023theory}.
+This phenomenon can be analyzed through the Quantum Fisher Information Matrix (QFIM)~\cite{liu2014fidelity, liu2020fisher, meyer2021fisher, pezze2025advancesmultiparameterquantumsensing, scandi2023quantum}, a central quantity in quantum parameter estimation theory that quantifies the sensitivity of a quantum state to multi-parameter variations.
+The rank of the QFIM determines the number of informative directions in parameter space that are accessible for optimization~\cite{haug2021capacity, Larocca2023theory}.
+Recent work has also shown that the presence of noise can, in specific regimes, enhance parameter estimation rather than degrade it~\cite{peng2024enhanced, chen2024quantum, garcia2025noise}.

 Classical machine learning models~\cite{mohri2018foundations} are known to exploit noise to induce good generalization properties with different techniques, such as noise injection~\cite{camuto2020explicit,li2020adaptive, levi2022noise,orvieto2022anticorrelated,orvieto2023explicit}, stochastic gradient descent~\cite{smith2020generalization,sclocchi2023dissecting}, data augmentation~\cite{bishop1995training} and dropout~\cite{wan2013dropconnect, srivastava2014dropout}.
 In fact, even if a given model is very well optimized on training data, there is no guarantee that it will perform just as well on unseen data.
 Overfitting occurs when a model memorizes random noise in the training data, rather than learning the underlying patterns that allow it to make accurate predictions on new, unseen examples.~\cite{hawkins2004problem, ying2019overview, banchi2021generalization}.
 Moreover, a careful analysis of the Fisher Information Matrix (FIM) of learning models leads to the conclusion that well-conditioned FIMs at initialization are often associated with a more favourable optimization landscape (more uniform curvature)~\cite{Pennington2018Fisher}, thus setting the stage for better generalization~\cite{Baldassi2021Unveiling}.
 Recently in QML, there has also been an increasing interest in understanding how incoherent processes may help, for example, to avoid BPs~\cite{sannia2024engineered}, or to escape saddle points~\cite{liu2023stochastic}, to provide generative modelling~\cite{parigi2024quantum} or reinforcement learning~\cite{oliveraatencio2025impactamplitudephasedamping}, or having better generalization capabilities~\cite{scala2023dropout,Heyraud2022noisy,hu2023tackling, Khanal2025_data_JSuperC, zhu2025optimizer, yang2025stability}.